mackovaKris/mackovaKris.github.io/About/about.md

 main_navigation_order: 0
 ---

-I am a student of [Faculty of Informatics and Information Technologies at the Slovak University of Technology in Bratislava](https://www.fiit.stuba.sk).
+I am a graduate of [Faculty of Informatics and Information Technologies at the Slovak University of Technology in Bratislava](https://www.fiit.stuba.sk).

-I have an aspiration in video game design and development.
-I am currently specializing in Virtual reality.
+I have aspirations in video game design and development.
+I am currently specializing in Virtual reality applications.

-My other interests include books, video games and board games.
-I also partake in creative hobbies, like manual crafts.
+I am an avid reader of books, ideal evening is one spent playing video games or board games with friends.
+Hobbies: sewing, jigsaw puzzles, bookbinding.